Rodez Cathedral: Nave and Choir

-The nave and choir of the church are 101.57 meters long, 36.89 meters wide at the transept, and 30 meters high in the nave.
+The nave and choir of the church are 107 meters long, 37 meters wide at the transept, and 30 meters high in the nave.
 The nave and choir are constructed with three levels, following the design of Ile-de-France cathedrals; massive pillars on the ground floor; a narrow triforium or passage above; and upper walls filled with windows.
 Slender columns run up the walls from the arcade pillars to support the four-part rib vaults.

 Chapels

-Renaissance decoration (16th c.) installed in the Chapel of Reconciliation.
+Renaissance decoration (16th century) installed in the Chapel of Reconciliation.

 The cathedral has a group of radiating chapels within the apse, at the east end, accessed by a semicircular passage or deambulatory.
 It also has a group of chapels placed alongside the nave.
 The Chapel of Reconciliation has Renaissance decoration preserved from other parts of the buildings.